lxsmnsyc/solid-styled/README.md

 ## Limitations

 - Scoping `css` can only be called directly on components.
 This is so that the Babel plugin can find and transform the JSX of the component.
 Global `css` (i.e. `:global` or `@global`) can be used inside other functions i.e. hooks, utilities.
+- Dynamic styles are only limited to CSS properties.

 ## License